Quantcast

 The Roslyn School District Board of Education held its third budget presentation during its regular meeting on Thursday, March 20.
 Administrators discussed decreases in state aid and announced a proposed budget that the board will approve in April.

-Susan Warren, Roslyn School District assistant superintendent for business and administration, said the district is on track to see decreases in state aid by around 9% for transportation, BOCES, and building expenses.
+Susan Warren, Roslyn School District assistant superintendent for business and administration, said the district is on track to see decreases in the state aid ratio by around 9% for transportation, BOCES, and building expenses.

 “The decrease [in state aid] is like moving the goal post mid-game,” Ben-Levy said.
 “This is money we’ve already spent counting on consistent state aid with what we have gotten in past years, and this is a drastic drop suddenly.
 It is fundamentally unfair.
 Something we would never do to any of our children is mid-game, move the goal post, tell them something, expect them to rely on it, and then when it comes time, tell them it’s a whole other different ball game, that’s not what you do.”